 Metabolic syndrome is a complex metabolic disorder that occurs when a person has a combination of three or more of the following risk factors at the same time: high blood pressure, high fasting blood sugar, excess body fat around the waist, low levels of high-density lipoprotein (HDL) cholesterol and high triglycerides.
-Having just one of these conditions increases the risk for heart disease; with multiple conditions, there is a heightened risk for stroke and diabetes as well.
+Having more of these conditions heightens the risk for heart disease, diabetes and stroke.

 If you have metabolic syndrome or any of its conditions, you can take action.
 Changes in your lifestyle can help reduce the risk of serious health problems from developing.